MicrosoftDocs/openapi-docs/OpenAPI/kiota/overview.md

 ## Features

-- Provides support for a wide range of languages: C#, CLI, Go, Java, PHP, Python, Ruby, Swift and Typescript
+- Provides support for a wide range of languages: C#, CLI, Go, Java, PHP, Python, Ruby, Swift and TypeScript
 - Leverages the full capabilities of OpenAPI descriptions
 - Enables low effort implementation of new language support
 - Generates only the source code necessary by building on a core library